m417z/KNSoft.SlimDetours/Docs/TechWiki/Update Threads Automatically When Applying Inline Hooks/README.md

 Inline hook has to modify the instructions at the beginning of the function to implement the jump, in order to cope with the possibility that a thread is running on the instruction to be modified, it's necessary to update the thread in this state to avoid executing an illegal combination of old and new instructions.

-## Implementations on other hooking library
+## Implementations on other hooking libraries

 ### Detours